 But it is more important to think about your message.
 What do you want your readers to remember clearly?

-You don’t need to use only idioms and expressions to follow the rule.
+You don’t need to rely only on idioms and expressions to follow the rule.

 When writing an article, arrange your ideas or recommendations in groups of three.
-Bullet points are a great way to do this.
+Using the rule of three in writing makes your points more digestible and memorable.
+Bullet points work perfectly for this.

-But you can’t have one or two bullet points.
-Four or more become confusing.
+But you can’t have one or two bullet points, and four or more can become confusing.
 Three is the sweet spot.

-In your conclusion or summary, highlight your three main points.
+In your conclusion or summary, highlight your three main points to make them stick.

 When writing fiction, too many characters can confuse and frustrate readers.